 I was curious.
-Apparently out of my “stump,” emerged some new growth, a baby tree had come forth.
+Apparently I was growing a new spine.
+Out of my “stump,” emerged some new growth, a baby tree had come forth.
 The tribunal of elders who judged me could not — ever — destroy my faith.
 I was going to be okay.
-I was healing because perhaps I believed in myself enough.
+My body was healing because perhaps I believed in myself enough.

 On the one hand, I was skeptical.
 On the other hand I was hopeful.